 - Wait for the phone to reset.

 Factory resets are the most extreme option for removing spy software.
-But it’ll make sure your phone is fresh.
-And now that you’re spyware-app-free, here’s how you can protect yourself from future cell phone spying.
+But it’ll make sure your phone is fresh and free of spyware.

 In conclusion: avoid hacks at all costs